 How to handle the people involved in your move

-Office relocations can be a sensitive subject to discuss with your staff, especially if considerable changes are coming.
+Office relocations can be sensitive to discuss with your staff, especially if considerable changes are coming.
 Change – even positive change – is stressful because it brings disruption, uncertainty and unfamiliarity.

 Employees may be concerned about their new commute, parking, the new workspace and where to eat lunch.
-If relocation is involved, employees may be concerned about their families thriving in a new community.
+Employees may be concerned about their families thriving in a new community if relocation is involved.

 Some businesses find it easier to hire outside companies to help counsel their workforce before, during and after the transition.
 These companies have the experience and expertise to support your team properly, giving you peace of mind.